marisalim/Saiga/README.md

 The pipeline filters by read quality with a Phred score threshold and by read length with a buffer you set around the amplicon length provided in your input `sample_list.txt` file: `--filt y --qs [ ] --buffer [ ]`.

-Next, you can choose to analyze the full demultiplexed and filtered dataset (`--subgo y --subset none`) or subsets (`--subgo y --subset 500` for 500 read sample of the data) for each sample.
+Next, you can choose to analyze the full demultiplexed and filtered dataset (`--subgo y --subset none`) or subsets (`--subgo y --subset 500 --subseed 100` for 500 read random sample of the data) for each sample.

 To complete the pipeline analysis, use the `--clust` flag.
 You need to specify the demultiplexer (`--demult`), the subset (`--subset`), a threshold for the minimum percent of reads per isONclust cluster (`--perthresh`), a minimum cd-hit-est cluster similarity threshold (`--cdhitsim`), and a fasta file with sequences you'd like to compare consensus sequences to (`--db`): `--clust y --demult [ ] --subset [ ] --perthresh [ ] --cdhitsim [ ] --db [ ]`.